Opening the door to mental health discussions: The impact of Simone Biles not competing

 As a former athlete and coach, Kansan Ryan Stock said he felt the need to bring awareness to mental health for athletes.
 He is doing it in a way that helps competitors deal with everyday stressors.

-Stock said he has helped a wide range of athletes including middle and high school athletes, professional athletes, and Olympic hopefuls.
+Stock said he helped many athletes, including middle and high school athletes, professional athletes, and Olympic hopefuls.

 “In order to perform at your best, your highest level as an athlete, you need to also focus on bringing awareness to the mental side of your emotions to how you feel, and that it’s okay to do that.
 It’s okay to talk about it,” he said.

-Litwiller said he’s seen more people seeking help in recent times.
-He said the online self-screening tool for anxiety has been used 600-percent more this year and for depression, it’s up 900-percent.
+Litwiller said he’d seen more people seeking help in recent times.
+For example, the online self-screening tool for anxiety had been used 600% more this year, and for depression, it’s up 900%.

 Litwiller and Stock hope this discussion continues past the Olympics.